vikchupak/AWS/network/vpc/connectingMultipleVPC.md

-# Joined VPC private IPS should never overlap
+# Joined VPC private IPs should never overlap

 That is the **golden rule** of private networking in AWS: **The private IP CIDR blocks of any two networks (VPCs, on-premises data centers, etc.) that need to communicate must never overlap.**